- How is small intestine adenocarcinoma treated?

 This operation is used to treat cancers of the duodenum, although it is more often used to treat pancreatic cancer.
 It removes the duodenum, part of the pancreas, nearby lymph nodes and part of the stomach.
 The gallbladder and part of the common bile duct are removed and the remaining bile duct is attached to the small intestine so that bile from the liver can continue to enter the small intestine.

 This is a complex operation that requires a lot of skill and experience.
 It carries a relatively high risk of complications that could even be fatal.
 When the operation is done in small hospitals or by doctors with less experience, more than 15% of patients may die as a result of surgical complications.
-In contrast, when this operation is performed in cancer centers by surgeons experienced in the procedure, less than 5% of patients die as a direct result of complications from surgery.
-In general, people having this type of surgery do better when it is performed at a hospital that does at least 20 of these surgeries per year.
+In contrast, when this operation is done in cancer centers by surgeons experienced in the procedure, less than 5% of patients die as a direct result of complications from surgery.
+In general, people having this type of surgery do better when it is done at a hospital that does at least 20 of these procedures a year.
 Still, even in the best hands, many patients suffer complications from the surgery.
 These can include:

 - Leaking from the various connections that the surgeon has to make